Fired UPS worker kills two supervisors, self, in Alabama shooting

 The gunman, who was wearing a brown UPS uniform, had been terminated earlier this month and had learned a day earlier that he had lost his appeal to get his job back, police said, adding that his motive was not immediately clear.
 Police had earlier said that the man was fired yesterday.

-The shooting occurred shortly before 9:30 a.m. at a large, brick UPS service centre atop a hill in the Inglenook section of Birmingham, close to the airport, police said.
+The shooting occurred shortly before 9:30 a.m. at a large, brick UPS service center atop a hill in the Inglenook section of Birmingham, close to the airport, police said.

 Officers found the two victims along with the gunman, who had arrived at the facility in a Honda SUV and died from a self-inflicted gunshot wound, Birmingham Police Chief A.C.
 Roper told reporters.